 Cancers of the hand are, thankfully, rare.
 Nonetheless, we have extensive experience in treatment of many types of cancer of the hand and can help you get the appropriate treatment you need.
 Our goal is to treat the cancer as aggressively as possible and yet leave you with a hand as functional as possible.
 Often, we work with the oncology (cancer) doctors, in addition to working closely with your primary care doctor, when treating these types of conditions.

 To learn more about our reconstructive surgery procedures, please call 641.494.5360 today or use our online form to schedule an appointment.
-Our reconstructive patients come to us from Albert Lea, Algona, Charles City, Iowa Falls, Mason City, New Hampton and surrounding communities.
+Our reconstructive patients come to us from Albert Lea, Algona, Belmond, Britt, Buffalo Center, Charles City, Clarion, Cresco, Emmetsburg, Forest City, Garner, Greene, Hampton, Iowa Falls, Lake Mills, Mason City, New Hampton, Northwood, Osage, Waverly and surrounding communities.

 Plastic Surgery Patient